 If we receive your payment after the payment due date, you will be charged a late fee.
 Be sure to let us know if you think you may have difficulty making your minimum monthly payment by your payment due date, or the full balance if you have a business charge card for more than one month.
 If you have additional questions or would like to discuss your account further, we'd be happy to talk with you.
 Please call the toll-free number on the back of your business card anytime.

 Online Bill Pay: A feature of Online Banking, Bill Pay lets you set up a recurring monthly payment for your business credit card account.

 Change your due date: You can change your due date to a different time of the month if that better suits your cash flow.
 To find out how, call the toll-free number on the back of your business card.
 Please note it takes one to two months for the change to take effect.

 Be on time

 Try Online Banking to schedule your business card payments ahead of time.

 Bear in mind, the payment due date on your business card bill can change from month to month depending on holidays and other factors.
 Read your statement carefully.

 - Online Bill Pay: Schedule your business card payment to be credited the same day, on a future date or as a recurring payment.

 The following methods are fast, but have daily cut-off times.
-Processing and posting for payments after the
+Processing and posting for payments

 - Pay-by-phone: call 1.800.673.1044 and make a payment over the phone before midnight Eastern Time to be credited the same day.
 For your convenience, the automated Pay-by-Phone service is available to you 24/7.
 Please note: A service fee of $15 may apply.